A ministry to preschoolers, children, teens,

 SSBC Staff and adult leaders are prohibited from the use, possession, or being under the influence of alcohol, tobacco, or any illegal drugs while working with or supervising children or teens at SSBC Tyler.

 Teens Volunteering with Children:

 We want to encourage service in the life of each member of the church.
 Teens, under the age of 18, will not be counted as one of the two approved adults in each classroom.
 However, if they would like to volunteer they will be required to complete a volunteer application and receive permission from the Minister to Children to serve in the ministry.

 Volunteering in the Children’s Ministry is a privilege not a right.
 SSBC Tyler takes seriously the obligations to its children and asks volunteers to abide by the following guidelines:

-1. Arrival – Volunteers need to be at their posts 15 minutes prior to the event or as otherwise instructed.
+1. Arrival – Leaders need to be at their posts 15 minutes prior to the event or as otherwise instructed.

-2. Departure – Volunteers should remain at the children’s ministry event until the last child has been picked up by a parent or guardian or until relieved by another volunteer.
+2. Departure – Leaders should remain at the children’s ministry event until the last child has been picked up by a parent or guardian or until relieved by another Leader.

-In the event of a last-minute illness or emergency, volunteers should email their Department head.
+In the event of a last-minute illness or emergency, leaders should email their Department head.
 And if possible, have the name of who the substitute teacher will be.

 Check-In And Pick-Up Procedures for Children:

 Typically, children (infants through 5th grade) will be checked-in at one of the computer kiosks located throughout the SSBC Tyler facility.
 The check-in system will assign the child to the correct class based on their birth date and print the appropriate security labels.
 For children from infants through Kindergarten two labels will be printed – one to be affixed to the child and the other is to be used by the parent/guardian for pick-up.
 For children in 1st through 6th grades only the label for the child will be printed.
 Parent pick-up tags are not required for children in 1st-6th grades.